Kate BystrovaKB

 (It's alright, we'll get there.)

-I also recommend reading about how you can build a PR strategy, or watching our conversation on the topic with industry heroes Gini Dietrich of Spin Sucks and Laura Sutherland of PR Fest below:
+I also recommend reading about how you can build a PR strategy, featuring industry heroes Gini Dietrich of Spin Sucks and Laura Sutherland of PR Fest.

 Useful metrics for calculating PR value

-This is another area that has no clearcut answer, because what you measure depends entirely on the goal of your PR campaign and the tactics you choose.
+This is another area that has no clear-cut answer because what PR metrics you measure depends entirely on the goal of your PR campaign and the tactics you choose.

 TL;DR: The thing you measure needs to make sense in the context of what you're doing and what you want to achieve.